monzelr/ndsharray/README.md

 To Dos
 ------
-- Unit Test
+- Unit Tests of all numpy arrays
 - Documentation
-- implementation for Linux
+- implementation for Linux/Arm64 devices
-- im for the faster approach with [shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html)
+- implement the faster approach with [shared_memory](https://docs.python.org/3/library/multiprocessing.shared_memory.html)